• Skip to primary navigation

-I first made elderflower cordial with a friend four years ago, with a method similar to this one.
+I first made elderflower cordial with a friend in 2016, and have made it every spring since.
 It’s extraordinarily expensive to buy, considering how easy and cheap it is to make yourself, and can be a lovely gift (for you or to give away).

 Elder is considered to be helpful against colds and a sore throat but that applies more to the berries than the flowers.
 You can find a recipe on OE for honey elderberry syrup that I use for sore throats in autumn and winter.